phil-kahrl/alexa-tom-swifty/README.md

 # tom-swifty Alexa Skill

-WARNING:  This repo may contain poor attempts at humor and should not be viewed by persons with a low tolerance for bad jokes.

 ## What it does

 This repo is the source code for the Alexa skill on Amazon: